ArchtuxTV/R5Reloaded-AssetRpaks/readme.txt

 Usage: Download the repo, drop "ui_sdk.json" and "common_sdk.json" into repak.exe.
 It will create asset rpaks in "build" folder, copy them and drop into "r5reloaded/paks/win64" folder.

-Update your scrips and launch the game.
+Update your scripts and launch the game.
 If you wanna modify and add your own asset, here is some useful info below

 //========================================================